manningstinson/holbertonschool-simple_shell/docs/getline.md

 ## `read_buf` Function

-The `read_buf` function reads a buffer from the specified file descriptor.
+For reading buffers from a file descriptor, the `read_buf` function proves invaluable.
+It facilitates the retrieval of input, aiding in the seamless functioning of the shell.

 ```c
 /**